Questions About State Residency

 Question: I’m putting together my list of medical schools to apply to in June, and I’ve heard that it’s harder to get into public medical schools when you’re out of state.
 It’s still OK to apply to them, though, isn’t it?
 How much harder is it exactly?

 Answer: That really depends on which public medical schools you’re talking about.
 U.S. allopathic and osteopathic medical schools are either private or public.
-As a rule, private schools do not prefer applicants from certain states.
+In most cases, private schools do not prefer applicants from certain states.
 Public schools, however, are mandated by the state to allocate a certain percentage of seats to in-state residents (in exchange for state financial support).
 Many public schools also have missions specific to serving the residents of their state, and so prefer students with a commitment to the state.
-Many public medical schools – with class sizes between 100 and 200 – have less than 10 entering students who are out-of-state.
+Many public medical schools – with class sizes between 100 and 200 – have fewer than 10 entering students who are out-of-state.
 If you are out-of-state, these schools would be a waste of your time, energy, and money.
 For instance, the public medical schools in California prefer Californians to such an extent that we usually do not recommend that non-Californians apply.
 The public medical schools in Texas are much the same.
 Michigan and Virginia are exceptions, letting in more non-residents than most state medical schools.
 Generally speaking, you should apply only to the public medical schools in your home state plus private schools nationwide.
 If you’re curious about a public medical school and you’re not from that state, consult the MSAR (Medical School Admissions Requirements) available in the HPA library—in particular, the chart called “Acceptance & Matriculation Data” which you can find in each school’s entry.
-You may also come by HPA and ask an adviser about a particular school if you’re still concerned.
-Lastly, don’t forget to read about other state residency issues as they relate to the med school application process: go to the HPA website at www.princeton.edu/hpa and click on Questions of the Week/State Residency. ♦
+You may also come by HPA and ask an adviser about a particular school if you’re still concerned. ♦